orbuluh/fundamental/README.md

-- :thinking: 2115.
+- :bulb: 2115.
 Find All Possible Recipes from Given Supplies